 Vented dryers heat air and blow it through tumbling clothes.
 Warm, damp air is then blown out of the dryer - ideally outside your house through a duct.

-Condensing dryers use a heat exchanger to remove humidity from warm air.
+Condensing dryers (also called condenser dryers) use a heat exchanger to remove moisture from warm air that has passed through your damp clothes.
 The water is stored in a tank, or drained away, and the heat (but no moisture) is dumped into the room where your dryer is.

 Heat pump dryers